Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Illustrative Data Sets

 \section{Illustrative Data Sets}

-The application and performance of the JK, BS and WLBS approaches to variance estimation detailed in Section $\ref{sec:methods}$ are demonstrated through a simulated study and through the use of a well established clustering data set, the \emph{Old Faithful} data.
+The application and performance of the JK, BS, PB and WLBS approaches to variance estimation detailed in Section $\ref{sec:methods}$ are demonstrated through three simulation studies and through the use of two well established clustering data sets, the \emph{Old Faithful} data and the \emph{Thyroid} data.